Denegal/Opslog/docs/.build/html/_sources/Usage.rst.txt

 Management Arguments
 ====================

-The following arguments are mutually exclusive and are used to export or merge operator logs.
+The following arguments are used to export or merge operator logs.

 The management arguments are::

-  --export FILE     Export the current log --export-json FILE    Export the current log in json format --merge File1 File2   Merge multiple log files together into one
+  --export FILE         Export the current log --format FILETYPE     Format to use when exporting the log(csv, json, or default) --merge File1 File2   Merge multiple log files together into one

 Note: The files can be given in absolute or relative path.
 If no path is specified